BernhardPosselt/presentations/slides/ansible.md

 Environment (e.g. dev/prod/acct) is configured in **inventory** files (yaml/ini).

 Ansible connects via SSH to your server and runs all tasks to sync the state.
 You can also use an Ansible service on your machine to make it faster.

+Ansible runs are idempotent: running it multiple times **shouldn't** change the outcome

 ---